 Our Year 7 cohort will also experience the Read Aloud programme in which they are read to for twenty minutes a day, 4-5 times a week.
 All students read the same book with their teachers and have the opportunity to read challenging but enjoyable texts.
 This not only helps to improve their comprehension and vocabulary, but also broaden their understanding and knowledge of the world around them.

 We have high expectations of the standards of writing we expect from our young people.
 Lessons have a Focus 15 in which students are expected to work independently on a task, in the majority of subjects this task will be written.
 To ensure that the value of classwork as revision aids is maximised, we expect students to present their work clearly and neatly and have clear presentation guidelines for our students.
 All notes are expected to be written in full sentences with whole class definitions.
 For extended pieces of writing, modelling is used, as appropriate, to ensure that students are aware of the standard, structure and tone of writing and checklists are employed as success criteria so that pupils are scaffolded with their writing.

 Live marking will be used to correct errors of literacy.
-Teachers will use the attached codes (appendix 1) to point out literacy errors within a piece of work and students will reflect and correct these in lesson.
+Teachers will use verbal feedback to point out literacy errors within a piece of work and students will reflect and correct these in lesson.
 Wider feedback will be offered in a range of ways as outlined in our feedback policy.